JNRowe/vim-configs/dein.rst

         \ 'on_ft': 'vim',
     \ })

+..

-Maximizes and restores the current window
+    “Maximizes and restores the current window”

 .. code-block:: vim